WordPress page builders (Elementor, Divi, Bricks)

 WordPress page builders are visual drag-and-drop editors that sit on top of (or in place of) WordPress's native block editor (Gutenberg).
 The dominant commercial builders in 2026 are Elementor, Divi (Elegant Themes), WPBakery, Beaver Builder, and Bricks.
 As of 2025-2026 they collectively render the majority of all small-business WordPress sites, but every published metric — market share, page weight, security, lock-in, and pricing — has moved against them since 2023.

-This page consolidates the Candid Creative knowledge base's atomic entries on page builders into a single reference.
+This page consolidates the knowledge base's atomic entries on page builders into a single reference.
 It documents:

-• Migration economics ($1,500–$8,000+ to rebuild a typical Elementor site in Gutenberg; GeneratePress's official position that Elementor code cannot be converted to block-editor code).
+- Migration economics (Elementor-to-Gutenberg rebuild treated as a full content rebuild rather than a code conversion; GeneratePress's official position that Elementor code cannot be converted to block-editor code).

-• Candid Creative's internal rule and four-stage transition roadmap for moving the agency's default new-build stack off page builders and onto Gutenberg + a block theme.
+- A standing rule and four-stage transition roadmap for moving an SMB agency's default new-build stack off page builders and onto Gutenberg + a block theme.

 Market share (2025–2026)